History of the United States (1945–1964): Korean War

 Gen. MacArthur, UN Command CiC (seated), observes the naval shelling of Incheon from the USS Mt.
 McKinley, 15 September 1950.

 Stalin approved a North Korean plan to invade U.S.-supported South Korea in June 1950.
 President Truman immediately and unexpectedly implemented the containment policy by a full-scale commitment of American and UN forces to Korea.
 He did not consult or gain approval of Congress but did gain the approval of the United Nations (UN) to drive back the North Koreans and re-unite that country in terms of a rollback strategy.
 While originally a civil war, it quickly escalated into a proxy war between the United States and its allies and the communist powers of the People's Republic of China and the Soviet Union.

 After a few weeks of retreat, on September 15 General Douglas MacArthur conducted an amphibious landing at the city of Inchon (Song Do port).
 The North Korean army collapsed, and within a few days, MacArthur's army retook Seoul (South Korea's capital).
 He then pushed north, capturing Pyongyang in October.
 This advantage was lost when hundreds of thousands of Chinese entered an undeclared war against the United States and pushed the US/UN/Korean forces back to the original starting line, the 38th parallel.

-MacArthur planned for a full-scale invasion of China, but this was against the wishes of President Harry S. Truman and others who wanted a swift end to the war.
+MacArthur planned for a full-scale invasion of China, but this was against the wishes of President Harry S. Truman and others who supported a ceasefire and UN withdrawal from Korea.
 As a result, Truman relieved MacArthur of command, replacing him with general Matthew Ridgway, who de-escalated the fighting to allow for a peace deal to be made.
 Dwight D. Eisenhower in 1952 campaigned against Truman's failures of "Korea, Communism and Corruption," promising to go to Korea himself and end the war.
 By threatening to use nuclear weapons in 1953, Eisenhower ended the war with a truce that is still in effect.

 An armistice agreement was finally agreed to by the United Nations Command, the Korean People's Army, and the Chinese People's Volunteer Army on July 27, 1953.
 The war left 33,742 American soldiers dead, 92,134 wounded, and 80,000 missing in action (MIA) or prisoner of war (POW).
 Estimates place Korean and Chinese casualties at 1,000,000–1,400,000 dead or wounded, and 140,000 MIA or POW.